What is considered sick leave abuse

 F) Document missing days

-G) Monitor the employees social media, see that their doing after hours
+G) Monitor the employee’s social media, see that they’re doing after hours

-H) Closely examine the medical certificates, have been tampered with, dates changes, different doctors used.
+H) Closely examine the medical certificates, that have been tampered with, date changes, and different doctors used.

 Some employers don’t have a caring bone in their body

-Its not just the employers advice, its the tenor of the advice, not a caring bone in the employer’s body.
+It’s not just the employer’s advice, it’s the tenor of the advice, not a caring bone in the employer’s body.
 Employee dismissal is an answer to every problem.
-Why not find out what’s really wrong before commencing these bullying, heavy handed actions.
-Is there anything wrong with finding out that the employee of 20 years service?
-Who may have cancer, heart complaints, their partner has dementia and need care or be taken to appointment.
-Is the workplace culture that toxic that nobody can take 10 minutes out of their day and find out what’s wrong.
+Why not find out what’s really wrong before commencing these bullying, heavy-handed actions?
+Is there anything wrong with finding out that the employee of 20 years of service?
+Who may have cancer, heart complaints, their partner has dementia and need care or be taken to the appointment?
+Is the workplace culture that toxic that nobody can take 10 minutes out of their day and find out what’s wrong?
 Understand the status of the employee.

-Equally though employees have to give a bit, participate, give the employer required feedback, many employee indicate its their right not to inform the employer what’s wrong with them.
-That its a matter of privacy, they worry what colleagues will think (I see this particularly around mental health issues) There’s that old saying “sometimes you have to give a little bit, to get a lot”.
+Equally, though employees have to give a bit, participate, and give the employer the required feedback, many employees indicate it’s their right not to inform the employer what’s wrong with them.
+That it’s a matter of privacy, they worry about what colleagues will think (I see this, particularly around mental health issues) There’s that old saying “Sometimes you have to give a little bit, to get a lot”.
 Yes, employees have rights, but avoiding that dismissal is important as well.
 It can be a fine balance regarding privacy issues.

-If you get abused, you can lodge what’s referred to as a general protections F8C application.
-In turn the issues go before a member of the Fair work Commission to sort out in the first instance.
-If your terminated or sacked you can lodge a unlawful dismissal claim F8. or a unfair dismissal claim F2.
+If you get abused, you can lodge what’s referred to as a general protection F8C application.
+In turn, the issues go before a member of the Fair Work Commission to sort out in the first instance.
+If you are terminated or sacked you can lodge an unlawful dismissal claim F8. or an unfair dismissal claim F2.
 Be there are strict timelines around lodgments.
-You welcome to call us and get advice on these processes.
-Being injured or illness is tough enough without the tactics and carrying on of the employer.
+You are welcome to call us and get advice on these processes.
+Being injured or ill is tough enough without the tactics and carrying on of the employer.
 Do not suffer in silence, you do have rights.